coreos/docs/os/booting-on-vagrant.md

 # Running CoreOS on Vagrant

-Running CoreOS with Vagrant is the easiest way to bring up a single machine or virtualize an entire cluster on your laptop.
+Running CoreOS with Vagrant is one way to bring up a single machine or virtualize an entire cluster on your laptop.
 Since the true power of CoreOS can be seen with a cluster, we're going to concentrate on that.
 Instructions for a single machine can be found [towards the end](#single-machine) of the guide.

 You can direct questions to the [IRC channel][irc] or [mailing list][coreos-dev].